Clustering Markov Decision Processes For Continual Transfer: Experiments

 The surveillance domain is illustrated in Figure \ref{fig_survDom}.
 In this domain, the goal of the agent is to catch infiltrators who wish to break into a target region.
-There are $L$ different vulnerable locations (abbreviated {\em v-locations}) in the domain, and the infiltrators only choose a subset of those v-locations to infiltrate through -- we call these {\em target v-locations}.
-The type of the infiltrators is defined by the sequence in which they visit the target v-locations and the goal of the agent is to find out where the target locations are and surveil them in the right sequence.
-The actions available to the agent are the motion actions in the cardinal directions and a surveil action.
-Every action results in a reward of $-1$, an unsuccessful inspect action (i.e. inspecting the target v-location in the wrong order) results in a reward of $-10$, while a successful inspect action (i.e. inspecting the correct v-location at the right time) results in a reward of $200$.
-The task relatedness takes the following form.
-If instead of surveilling the right v-location, the agent visits a v-location in the same block (see Figure \ref{fig_survDom}) as the true location, then the agent receives a reward of $190$.
-These notions are illustrated in Figure \ref{fig_survDom_traj}.
+There are $L$ different vulnerable locations (abbreviated {\em v-locations}) in the domain, and the infiltrators only choose a subset of those v-locations to infiltrate -- we call these {\em target v-locations}.
+The type of the infiltrators is defined by the sequence in which they visit the target v-locations and the goal of the agent is to find out where the target locations are and surveil them in the right sequence to find the infiltrators.